-In electronic dance music, all descendant genres that came out of House use four on the floor rhythm pattern, which is four kick drums per bar.
+In electronic dance music, all descendant genres that came out of House use a four-on-the-floor rhythm pattern, which is four kick drums per bar.
 So let’s start with the kicks.

 Okay, we’ve got the foundation of the rhythm.
 To build up the rest, I use a method that I call “fill the gaps”.
-The biggest and obvious gaps are in between of every kick drum, the offbeats.
+The biggest and obvious gaps are in between every kick drum, the offbeats.
 Typically offbeat is a place for open high hats.
-I gonna put shakers instead, they occupied nearly the same high-end frequencies and sounds thinner, I like it.
+I gonna put shakers instead, they occupy nearly the same high-end frequencies and sound thinner, I like it.

-Usually, I don’t do this, but for this particular example I gonna use a Drum machine in Ableton rather than separate Simplers, so you could see all MIDI notes into a single clip:
+Usually, I don’t do this, but for this particular example I gonna use a Drum machine in Ableton rather than separate Simplers, so you can see all MIDI notes in a single clip:

 Still plenty of room.
-Now I gonna put closed hi-hats on every sixteenth notes, and then I’ll add the classic backbeat — the 2nd and the 4th beats that typically played by a snare drum.
+Now I gonna put closed hi-hats on every sixteenth note, and then I’ll add the classic backbeat — the 2nd and the 4th beats that are typically played by a snare drum.
 This is how it looks and sounds so far:

 We’re doing fine, but this loop doesn’t have any time indicators, it’s easy to get lost if you play it on repeat.
 Let’s add a crash cymbal at the begging as a time stamp.
-In live music crash cymbal used to indicate the beginning of the new section, chorus, and verse, while in electronic music is often placed every 16 bars.
+In live music, a crash cymbal is used to indicate the beginning of a new section, chorus, and verse, while in electronic music is often placed every 16 bars.

 This already sounds like a solid groove.
 But for the peak climax moments, we can go even further and add ride cymbals to emphasize the offbeat:

-Finally, let’s put this groove into the context of quick arrangement, so we could get feelings of a real-world scenario of usage:
+Finally, let’s put this groove into the context of quick arrangement, so we can get feelings of a real-world scenario of usage: